Since its inception 25 years ago, PDFs are still one of the main types of documents we use.

 Finally, you can customize the documents and make them interactive with this simple, complete pdf management solution.

-Super flexible and easy-to-use, Movavi PDF Editor lets you take care of any PDF-related tasks without compromising on privacy and security.
+Super flexible and easy-to-use, PDFChef lets you take care of any PDF-related tasks without compromising on privacy and security.
 You can create info-tables and charts, use a pre-built template library to create documents, and combine files from other software to bring everything as a whole.